-As part of obtaining reasonable assurance about whether the MRF's financial statements are free from material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements, noncompliance with which could have a direct and material effect on the determination of the financial statement amounts, and provisions referred to in Section 803(a) of the Federal Financial Management Improvement Act of 1996 (FFMIA).
-We limited our tests of compliance to these provisions and did not test compliance with all laws, regulations, contracts, and grant agreements applicable to the MRF.
+As part of obtaining reasonable assurance about whether the MRF's financial statements are free from material misstatement, we performed tests of the MRF's compliance with certain provisions of applicable laws, regulations, contracts, and grant agreements, noncompliance with which could have a direct and material effect on the determination of the financial statement amounts and disclosures, including the provisions referred to in Section 803(a) of the Federal Financial Management Improvement Act of 1996 (FFMIA).
 However, providing an opinion on compliance with those provisions was not an objective of our audit; accordingly, we do not express such an opinion.
-The results of our tests, exclusive of those referred to in FFMIA, disclosed no instances of noncompliance or other matters that are required to be reported under Government Auditing Standards and OMB Bulletin No. 24-01.
+The results of our tests, exclusive of those referred to in FFMIA, disclosed no instances of noncompliance or other matters that are required to be reported under Government Auditing Standards and OMB Bulletin No. 24-02.

-The results of our tests of compliance with FFMIA disclosed no instances in which the MRF's financial management systems did not comply substantially with the Federal financial management system's requirements, applicable Federal accounting standards, or application of the United States Standard General Ledger at the transaction level.
+The results of our tests of compliance with FFMIA disclosed no instances in which the MRF's financial management systems did not comply substantially with Section 803(a) requirements related to Federal financial management system requirements, applicable Federal accounting standards, or application of the United States Standard General Ledger at the transaction level.